-As the Daphne Jackson Trust enters its third decade, the importance of maintaining a diverse and talented STEM workforce is becoming ever more evident.
-With increasing support from our sponsors and host organisations, the number of Fellows we are able to help continues to grow year on year.
+As the Daphne Jackson Trust enters its third decade, the importance of maintaining a diverse and talented workforce is more important than ever.
+With increasing support from our sponsors and host organisations, the number of Fellows the Trust is to help continues to grow year on year.
 Now diversifying to Research Technical Professional Fellowships: for technicians, technologists, lab assistants, analysts, machine specialists or similar, in any form of research, as well as those looking to move into these roles.

 Biography of Professor Daphne Jackson

 Daphne Jackson graduated in Physics from Imperial College in 1958.
 She moved to Battersea College of Technology (now the University of Surrey) where she began her research career in theoretical nuclear physics.
 She was awarded a PhD in 1962.

 Professor Jackson was appointed Professor of Physics at the University of Surrey in 1971 – the first female Professor of Physics in the UK.
 Later, she became Dean of the Faculty of Science at the University.
-As well as being a distinguished physicist in nuclear, medical and radiation physics, she served on such diverse bodies as the Institute of Physics, the Women’s Engineering Society, the University Grants Committee, the Board of the Meteorological Office and regional and district health authorities.
+As well as being a distinguished physicist in nuclear, medical and radiation physics, she served on several boards and committees at the Institute of Physics, the Women’s Engineering Society, the University Grants Committee, the Board of the Meteorological Office and regional and district health authorities.

-She was a lifelong campaigner, encouraging women into STEM.
-She met many talented individuals (mostly women) reduced to taking low-level jobs because they needed retraining to return to the research workplace after a career break.
-Training which was not easily available.
+She was a lifelong campaigner and met many talented individuals reduced to taking low-level jobs because they needed retraining to return to the research workplace after a career break – training that was not easily available.

-Daphne determined to address this issue and, in 1985, devised a Fellowship scheme for returners and launched a pilot project to help individuals get back to their chosen careers after having a family, caring for elderly relatives or because of their partner’s relocation.
-In 1987 She was awarded an OBE in recognition of her work in this area.
-Following her untimely death in 1991, the Daphne Jackson Trust was established in 1992 in her memory to continue her inspired work.
+Determined to address this, in 1985 Daphne devised a Fellowship scheme for returners and launched a pilot project to help individuals get back to their chosen careers after having a family, caring for elderly relatives or because of their partner’s relocation.
+In 1987 she was awarded an OBE in recognition of this work.
+Daphne sadly died in 1991 and the Daphne Jackson Trust was established the following year in her memory to continue her inspired work.